Elizabeth Blackwell: Private life

 None of the five Blackwell sisters ever married.
 Elizabeth thought courtship games were foolish early in her life, and prized her independence.
-When commenting on a young men trying to court her during her time in Kentucky, she said: "...do not imagine I am going to make myself a whole just at present; the fact is I cannot find my other half here, but only about a sixth, which would not do."
+When commenting on young men trying to court her during her time in Kentucky, she said: "...do not imagine I am going to make myself a whole just at present; the fact is I cannot find my other half here, but only about a sixth, which would not do."
 During her time at Geneva Medical College, she also rejected advances from a few suitors.

 There was one slight controversy, however, in Blackwell's life related to her relationship with Alfred Sachs, a 26-year-old man from Virginia.
 He was very close with both Kitty Barry and Blackwell, and it was widely believed in 1876 that he was a suitor for Barry, who was 29 at the time.
 The reality was that Blackwell and Sachs were very close, so much so that Barry felt uncomfortable being around the two of them.
 Sachs was very interested in Blackwell, then 55 years old.
 Barry was reportedly in love with Sachs and was mildly jealous of Blackwell.
 Blackwell thought that Sachs lived a life of dissipation and believed that she could reform him.
 In fact, the majority of her 1878 publication Counsel to Parents on the Moral Education of the Children was based on her conversations with Sachs.
 Blackwell stopped correspondence with Sachs after the publication of her book.